 He had five sons, one by his first wife and four by his second.
 William Courtleigh, Jr. (1892-1918) a Lamb who appeared on stage and screen, tragically died at age 26 during the Influenza Pandemic on March 13, 1918.
 The other four sons all served in World War II in the U.S. Army and Marine Corps and were feted by The Lambs.
 Two became actors: Stephen Courtleigh (1913-1967) sometimes acted under the stage name William Courtleigh, Jr., and Robert Courtleigh (1916-2004).

 William Courtleigh, Sr., died of a case of acute indigestion on December 27, 1930, at home in Rye.
 He was 67.
 At the time of his death he was rehearsing a play, With the Tide, to try out in Wilmington, Delaware.
 Hundreds attended a Requiem mass for him at Saint Malachy’s Roman Catholic Church on West 49th Street.
 His brother Lambs served as pallbearers and The Lambs’ Quartet performed.
-He is interred in the family mausoleum in Woodlawn Cemetery, The Bronx.
+He is interred in Woodlawn Cemetery, The Bronx, buried in the Honeysuckle section with his oldest, William, Jr. His grave is unmarked.